-(c) Financial instruments
+(c) Financial instruments (continued)

-The Company's financial instruments are principally a mortgage portfolio, cash and liquid resources, an embedded derivative, interest-bearing borrowings and various other payables that arise directly from its operations.
 The main purpose of these financial instruments is to raise finance for the Company's operations.
 These financial instruments are classified in accordance with the principles of IAS 39 as described below.

-(c)(i) Mortgage portfolio
+(c)(ı) Mortgage portfolio

 The Company's mortgage portfolio comprises mortgage loans with no fixed maturity date.
-The individual mortgage loans terminate on the earlier of the sale of the property or the death of the mortgage account holder.
+The individual mortgage loans terminate on the earlier of the date of sale of the property or the death of the mortgage account holder.